je-santos/MPLBM-UT/README.rst

 -----------------------------------------------------------------------------------------------------------

-Why am I seeing the same line printed multiple times? / Why is the code so slow?: Probably MPI is not installed in your system, this could be solved by:
+*5. Why am I seeing the same line printed multiple times? / Why is the code so slow?*

+| A- Probably MPI is not installed in your system, this could be solved by:

 .. code-block:: bash